 - Use baking soda to clean sinks, toilet bowls and showers without harsh chemicals.
 Also, only a box will be left instead of plastic bottles.

 - Clean windows and mirrors with a simple solution of 3 tablespoons of white vinegar and two cups of warm water in a spray bottle.
-Apply with wadded up newspaper.
+Apply with newspaper.